EASME

 Grant in 2019

-Silexica GmbH is a software design automation company that specializes in tools for developing multicore and manycore systems.
+Silexica GmbH is a software development company specializing in design automation tools for multicore and manycore systems.
 Founded in 2014 as a spin-off from RWTH Aachen University, the company is headquartered in Cologne, Germany, with additional offices in the United States, South Korea, Japan, and China.
-Silexica offers the SLX Tool Suite, which includes several products such as SLX Mapper for automatic software distribution, SLX Generator for generating parallel code, SLX Parallelizer for identifying parallelism in legacy code, and SLX Explorer for hardware design space exploration.
-These tools are designed to streamline the transition from software to hardware, thereby reducing the time-to-market for intelligent products.
-In addition to its software offerings, Silexica provides consulting services for specific parallel software issues and custom code generation.
-The company serves various industries, including wireless communication, embedded vision, and automotive, and has received significant venture capital funding before being acquired by Xilinx/AMD in 2021.
+Silexica's SLX Tool Suite includes several innovative products: SLX Mapper, which automates software distribution to multicore platforms; SLX Generator, which creates parallel C/C++ code through source-to-source compiler technology; SLX Parallelizer, which identifies parallelism in legacy code; and SLX Explorer, facilitating hardware design space exploration.
+The company also offers consulting services to address specific parallel software challenges, optimize performance, and provide custom code generation.
+Silexica serves various industries, including wireless communication, embedded vision, and automotive, aiming to streamline the development of intelligent products and reduce their time-to-market.
+In 2021, Silexica was acquired by Xilinx/AMD.

 OroraTech